telerik/winforms-docs/gridview/hierarchical-grid/load-on-demand-hierarchy.md

 {{endregion}}

-1. Then, create a Child template and a columns schema for the "Product" data:#_[C#] Defining the child template_
+2\.
+Then, create a Child template and a columns schema for the "Product" data:

 {{source=..\SamplesCS\GridView\HierarchicalGrid\LoadOnDemandHierarchy.cs region=childTemplate}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\LoadOnDemandHierarchy.vb region=childTemplate}}